-Rio Real engages Title I parents in meaningful interactions with Rio Real.
+Rio del Sol engages Title I parents in meaningful interactions with Rio del Sol.
 It supports a partnership among staff, parents, and the community to improve student academic achievement.
-To help reach these goals, Rio Real has established the following practices.
+To help reach these goals, Rio del Sol has established the following practices.

-- Rio Real provides Title I parents with assistance in understanding the State's academic content standards, assessments, and how to monitor and improve the achievement of their children. o Teachers provide this information at back to school night - Rio Real provides Title I parents with assistance in understanding the State's academic content standards, assessments, and how to monitor and improve the academic achievement of their children. o During Coffee with the Principal, ELAC, SSC and PAC meetings, the principal conducts PowerPoint presentations and holds discussions to educate parents about the Common Core State Standards, assessments, and monitoring their child's progress or lack thereof.
+- Rio del Sol provides Title I parents with assistance in understanding the State's academic content standards, assessments, and how to monitor and improve the achievement of their children. - o Teachers provide this information at back to school night - Rio del Sol provides Title I parents with assistance in understanding the State's academic content standards, assessments, and how to monitor and improve the academic achievement of their children. - During Coffee with the Principal, ELAC, SSC and PAC meetings, the principal conducts PowerPoint presentations and holds discussions to educate parents about the Common Core State Standards, assessments, and monitoring their child's progress or lack thereof.

-With the assistance of Title I parents, Rio Real educates staff members about the value of parent contributions, and how to work with parents as equal partners.
+With the assistance of Title I parents, Rio del Sol educates staff members about the value of parent contributions, and how to work with parents as equal partners.

-- Rio Real provides Title I parents with materials and training to help them work with their children to improve their child's achievement. - o Parent Education Nights take place 3 times a year during which time teachers offer parents tips and strategies to help their child in Language Arts and Math.
-Teachers provide handouts with directions, provide free books with reading guides for parents to use when reading as well as modeling for parents how to use the materials provided. - With the assistance of Title I parents, the school educates staff members about the value of parent contributions, and in how to work with parents as equal partners. - o The principal provides teachers with feedback and comments from parent discussions held during Coffee with the Principal meetings.
+- Rio del Sol provides Title I parents with materials and training to help them work with their children to improve their child's achievement. - O Parent Education Nights take place 3 times a year during which time teachers offer parents tips and strategies to help their child in Language Arts and Math.
+Teachers provide handouts with directions, provide free books with reading guides for parents to use when reading as well as modeling for parents how to use the materials provided.

-- o A panel of parents and community members are invited in to a staff/professional development meeting to present information about their indigenous culture. - Rio Real coordinates and integrates the Title I parental involvement program with other programs, and conducts activities such as parent resource centers, to encourage and support parents in more fully participating in the education of their children. - o Promotoras and Family Development workers conduct outreach to families who might not otherwise be able to connect with the school by conducting home visits and providing translation services. - o Evening parenting classes are offered to families struggling with students who are considered at risk or participate in high risk behaviors in or out of school. - Rio Real distributes Information related to school and parent programs, meetings, and other activities to Title I parents in a format and language that the parents understand. - o All written information is sent out to parents in Spanish and English. - o A Mixteco translator holds office hours during various times of the day for parents who speak Mixteco. - o Automated telephone messages are programmed to be sent out in both Spanish and English, depending on the language preference indicated by parents. - The school provides support for parental involvement activities requested by Title I parents. o Parents are provided support in translation to their language during parent conferences, support in filling out school related forms is offered in the office through a dedicated Student Support Specialist, outreach to families through the Healthy Start Center Family Development Worker,
+- With the assistance of Title I parents, the school educates staff members about the value of parent contributions, and on how to work with parents as equal partners. - The principal provides teachers with feedback and comments from parent discussions held during Coffee with the Principal meetings. - A panel of parents and community members are invited into a staff/professional development meeting to present information about their indigenous culture. - Rio del Sol coordinates and integrates the Title I parental involvement program with other programs, and conducts other activities, such as parent resource centers, to encourage and support parents in more fully participating in the education of their children. - Promotoras and Family Development workers conduct outreach to families who might not otherwise be able to connect with the school by conducting home visits and providing translation services. - Evening parenting classes are offered to families struggling with students who are considered at risk or participate in high risk behaviors in or out of school. - Rio del Sol distributes Information related to school and parent programs, meetings, and other activities to Title I parents in a format and language that the parents understand. - o All written information is sent out to parents in Spanish and English. - Automated telephone messages are programmed to be sent out in both Spanish and English, depending on the language preference indicated by parents. - The school provides support for parental involvement activities requested by Title I parents. - Parents are provided support in translation to their language during parent conferences, support in filling out school related forms is offered in the office through a dedicated Student Support Specialist, outreach to families through the Healthy Start Center Family Development Worker,